prithishh3/rtd-tutorial/docs/source/usage.rst

    3. *xterm*
    4. *Python3*
    5. *Visualization-Tool-Kit (VTK)*
-   6. *PyVista-0.29.0*
+   6. *PyVista*

 .. warning::
-   There are some issues in current versions of PyVista due to which it may not be able to plot the .VTK files.
-Please install *PyVista* version - 0.29.0 or lower than that.
-Avoid installing recent verions of *PyVista*.
+   If there is any problem regarding 3D plot with the current version of *pyvista*, then install *PyVista* version - 0.29.0.

 .. _installation: